aerni/statamic-imagekit/DOCUMENTATION.md

 ***

 ## ImageKit Parameters
 You may pass any transformation parameters straight from the [ImageKit API](https://docs.imagekit.io/features/image-transformations).
-For example, `{{ imagekit:image w="300" }}` will use the width transformation parameter.
+For example, `{{ image_kit:image w="300" }}` will use the width transformation parameter.
 There’s only a few parameters that are not supported by this addon.

 | Category | Supported Parameters | Unsupported Parameters |
 |----------|----------------------|------------------------|